singularityware/singularity-vagrant/README.md

 # Vagrant for Singularity

-This is a repo of Vagrantfile collections to assist with Singularity development.
-Each folder contains a Vagrantfile with a particular recipe of interest.
+This is a legacy repository of Vagrantfile collections to assist with Singularity development.
+We recommend that you follow instructions for using Vagrant on the [Singularity Documentation](http://singularity.lbl.gov/install-mac) site that takes advantage of pre-built boxes for each version of Singularity.

-## Vagrant Installation

-Coming soon...

-## Includes

-### singularity-docker

-A Vagrantfile to run Ubuntu Trusty (14.04) LTS installed with Docker and Singularity, for a quick development environment if you might be using a *cough cough* Mac.